Child Passports Made Simple for Busy Parents

 2. check-list

-Submit the completed application form with the necessary identification, parental consent, and proof of your child’s citizenship.
+Bring the completed application form along with the necessary identification, parental consent, and proof of your child’s citizenship.

 3. ready-file